Antoine Hastoy

 Antoine Hastoy (born 4 June 1997) is a French professional rugby union player who plays as a fly-half for Top 14 club La Rochelle and the France national team.

 Early life

 Antoine Hastoy was born on in Bayonne, France and was raised in the Pau area.
 He started rugby with the Billère-Lescar amateur club at six years old, and then joined Pau academy in 2011.

-Professional career
+Club career

 Pau

 On 21 May 2016, Hastoy played his first professional game with Pau, coming off the bench in a away loss at Racing 92.

 Six seasons later, he played his hundredth with the team on 30 April 2022.

 La Rochelle

 After eleven years in Pau, he moved to La Rochelle in 2022 and won the 2022–23 European Rugby Champions Cup with his new team, starting at the 10 in the final against Leinster.

+In November 2025, he became the fastest player ever to receive a red card in the Top 14.
+After 34 seconds, he received a straight red for after leaving his foot in the air when challenging for a high ball.
+His studs connected with Aaron Grandidier-Nkanang and he was sent off.